john-b-edwards/johnedwards/content/blog/aoc_2024_week_four.md

 ## Closing thoughts

-I had a wonderful time doing the Advent of Code this year (as opposed to 2022, when I became quite sick in early December and realized I was skipping out on desperately needed sleep just to try to score meaningless leaderboard points\...).
+I had a wonderful time doing the Advent of Code this year (as opposed to 2022, when I became quite sick in early December and realized I was skipping out on desperately needed sleep just to try to score meaningless leaderboard points)!
 I really struggled with some of these problems, but struggling with them was good--I learned a lot in the process (and I certainly learned more than the folks who just fed the problems into an LLM repeatedly until they got an answer)!
 I'm not sure I'll do it again next year--just having gone all the way through a full AoC was quite taxing, but thank you all for following along!
 Happy holidays!